ryanatkn/gro/src/docs/unbundledDevelopment.md

 Gro differs in some significant ways:

-- Snowpack is focused on frontend websites, and Gro is designed to support frontends along with servers and Node libraries.
+- Snowpack is focused on frontend websites, and Gro is designed to support frontends along with servers and libraries.
 - Snowpack compiles files on demand when requested by the browser and bundles external modules during a separate `snowpack install` step.
   In contrast, Gro compiles files on startup